-Table 1 l.
+Table 1 .
 Consequence e of Incident Table 2.
 Likelihood of Incident Escalating Rank Category Example of consequence in category Rank Descriptor Description 1 Minor No worker injuries Nil or low media interest Liquid release contained on lease Gas release impact on lease only 1 Unlikely The incident is contained or controlled, and it is unlikely to escalate.
 There is no chance of additional hazards.
 Ongoing monitoring required.
 2 Moderate First aid treatment required for onsite worker(s).
 Local and possible regional media interest.
 Liquid release not contained on lease.
 Gas release impact has potential to 2 Moderate Control of the incident may have deteriorated but imminent control of the hazard by the duty holder is probable.
 It is unlikely that the incident will escalate.
-3 Major extend beyond lease.
-Worker(s) requires hospitalization.
+3 Major worker(s) requires hospitalization.
 Regional and national media interest.
 Liquid release extends beyond lease - not contained.
 3 Likely Imminent or intermittent control of the incident is possible.
 The duty holder has the capability of using internal and external resources to manage and bring the hazard under control in the near term.
 Gas release impact extends beyond lease - public health/safety could be jeopardized.
-Almost certain The incident is uncontrolled and there is little chance that the duty holder will be ab to bring the hazard under control in the ne term.
+Almost certain The incident is uncontrolled and there is little chance that the duty holder will be able Fatality National and international media interest.
+Liquid release off lease not 4 or currently occurring to bring the hazard under control in the ne term.
 The duty holder will require assistant from outside parties to remedy the situation.
-Fatality National and international media interest.
-Liquid release off lease not 4 or currently occurring 4 Catastrophic contained - potential for, or is, impacting water or sensitive terrain.
-Gas release impact extends beyond lease - public health/safety jeopardized. is the likelihood that the incident will escalate, resulting in an d exposure to public health, safety, or the environment?
+4 Catastrophic contained - potential for, or is, impacting water or sensitive terrain.
+Gas release impact extends beyond lease - public health/safety jeopardized. that the incident will escalate, resulting in an ablic health, safety, or the environment?

 able 3.
-Incident Classification Risk Level Regulatory Emergency Level Very Low - 2-3 Alert: An incident that can be handled on site by the duty holder through normal operating procedures and is deemed a very low risk to the public Low - 4-5 Level 1 Emergency: The incident presents no danger outside the duty holder's property or threat to the public and has a minimal environmental impact.
+Incident Clas sification Risk Level Regulatory Emergency Level Very Low - 2-3 Alert: An incident that can be handled on site by the duty holder through normal operating procedures and is deemed a very low risk to the public Low - 4-5 Level 1 Emergency: The incident presents no danger outside the duty holder's property or threat to the public and has a minimal environmental impact.
 Duty-holder personnel can manage the incident themselves with immediate control of the hazard.
 There is little or no media interest.
 Medium - 6 Level 2 Emergency: The incident presents no immediate danger outside the duty holder's property but could potentially extend beyond the duty holder's property.
 Outside agencies must be notified.
 Imminent control of the hazard is probable, but there is a moderate threat to the public or the environment or both.
 There may be local and regional media interest.
 High - 7-8 Level 3 Emergency: The safety of the public is in jeopardy from a major uncontrolled hazard.
 There are likely significant and ongoing environmental impacts.
 Immediate multiagency municipal and provincial government involvement is required.